-Table 5.2 Mitigation and Planning Considerations for Special Areas (additional to those identified in Section 5.1.2)
+Table 5.2Mitigation and Planning Considerations for Special Areas (additional to those identified in Section 5.1.2)

-Seismic Surveys Apply mitigation measures required as per the Statement of Canadian Practice with Respect to Mitigation of Seismic Sound in the Marine Environment (at minimum) su as increasing safety zones near gun arrays and shut down when whales are present or during limited visibility.
+Apply mitigation measures required as per the Statement of Canadian Practice Apply minigation measures required as per measurement of Canadian Practice with Respect to Mitigation of Seismic Sound in the Marine Environment (at minimum) such as increasing safety zones near gun arrays and shut down when whales are present or during limited visibility.
 Enhanced mitigation measures may be required, particularly in proximity to the Roseway Basin Critical Habitat.
 A Code of Conduct should be developed by operators working in proximity to Roseway Basin.
-If beaked whales are observed at the sea surface prior to ramp up, the 30 minute required observation period outlined in the Statement of Canadian Practice with Respect to Mitigation of Seismic Noise in the Marine Environment will be extended to 60 minutes.
-Seismic and Seabed Surveys • Use of trained wildlife observers, with experience in identifying beaked whales listed on Schedule 1 of SARA , to visually monitor and record marine mammal, sea turtle and marine bird interactions and help enforce safe operating distances. • Detailed acoustic modeling as input to any project-specific EAs for seismic projects in the Phase 3A Project Area that may occur in the June-December period when North Atlantic right whales may be congregating in the Study Area.
-These modeling results may be used to define appropriate safety zones for shutdown (e.g. , 180 dB rms safety zone) and buffer zone around the Roseway Basin Critical Habitat/Area to be Avoided. • Schedule surveying to minimize interaction with peak haddock spawning in the vicinity of the Haddock Box (April/May).
-Seabed surveys using extractive methods should avoid areas with known concentrations and/or high diversity of corals or sponges, including but not limited to the Northeast Channel Coral Conservation Area and Sambro Bank and Emerald Basin Vazella Closure areas.
-Use of non-fluid filled streamers during seismic surveys where possible.
-Avoid exploration drilling in Roseway Basin, Northeast Channel Coral Conservation Area, and the Sambro Bank and Emerald Basin Vazella Closure areas.
-Exploratory Enhanced mitigation and EEM programs may be required for activities within or adjacent to special areas, such as the Haddock Box, the Roseway Basin Area to be Avoided/Critical Habitat, Northeast Channel Coral Conservation Area and/or Sambro Bank and Emerald Basin Vazella Closure areas.
-Drilling • Known aggregations of cold water coral shall be avoided during oil and gas drilling activities.
-If aggregations of cold water coral are found to occur as the result of an environmental assessment or seabed survey, the CNSOPB requires mitigation to avoid harming these aggregations (DFO 2006).
-Conduct pre-drilling ROV investigation to determine presence of corals, sponges, or other sensitive features as required by the CNSOPB.
+Seismic and Seabed Surveys • If beaked whales are detected, enhanced mitigation may be required for seismic surveys (e.g., the 30 minute observation period outlined in the Statement of Canadian Practice with Respect to Mitigation of Seismic Noise in the Marine Environment may be extended to 60 minutes to account for longer diving times. • Use of trained wildlife observers, with experience in identifying beaked whales listed on Schedule 1 of SARA, to visually monitor and record marine mammal, sea turtle and marine bird interactions and help enforce safe operating distances. • Detailed acoustic modeling as input to any project-specific EAs for seismic projects in the Phase 3A Project Area that may occur in the June-December period when North Atlantic right whales may be congregating in the Study Area.
+These modeling results may be used to define appropriate safety zones for shutdown (e.g., 180 dB rms safety zone) and buffer zone around the Roseway Basin Critical Habitat/Area to be Avoided.

-Table 5.2 Mitigation and Planning Considerations for Special Areas (additional to those identified in Section 5.1.2)
+Table 5.2Mitigation and Planning Considerations for Special Areas (additional to those identified in Section 5.1.2)